annahutch/fm-functional/README.md

 ------------------------------------------------------------------------

-Investigate how useful incorporating functional annotation data is for fine-mapping causal variants using PAINTOR.
+Investigate the utility of incorporating functional annotation data for fine-mapping causal variants using PAINTOR.

 ------------------------------------------------------------------------